-- Start the unit before the day gets too hot.
+- START the unit before the day gets too hot.

-- To offset heat gain:
+- TO OFFSET heat gain:

-- Close all windows and blinds.
+- CLOSE all windows and blinds.

-- Keep entrance doors closed.
+- KEEP entrance doors closed.

-- Use awnings.
+- USE awnings.

-- Avoid using heat-producing appliances.
+- AVOID using heat-producing appliances.

-- Make sure the outside coil is not blocked or damaged.
+- CHECK that the outside coil is not blocked or damaged.

-- Have your dealer check to make sure you have the proper voltage.
+- Have a certified technician CHECK & CONFIRM that you have the proper voltage.

-Should your air conditioner still not work after completing the above checks, contact a qualified service facility to perform more extensive testing.
+Should your air conditioner still not work after completing the above checks, contact a certified service facility to perform more extensive testing.